I've been wanting to make one of these ever since I saw one like it over at Dollar Store Crafts and Trey and Lucy!

 Wouldn't this apron make a wonderful Christmas present?

-It only costs $4 to make and a little bit
+It only costs $4 to make and a little bit of your time - not bad, huh?!

 Hmmm, I'm thinking an applique of Serenity's hand(s) would look cute on the potholder!